elidub/equiv-neural-rendering/ReadMe.md

 Finally, download the [chair objects from ShapeNet](https://shapenet.org/login/).

-### How to run
+## Usage

+#### Creating data

-After the instalaltion insctructions from above, one can run the scripts in `src/scripts/` to create the data and reproduce the training runs and results.
+After the installation insctructions from above, one can run the scripts in `src/scripts/` to create the data and reproduce the training runs and results.
 To create the necessary data, run the following:

 ```shell
 python src/enr/data/create_data.py --blender_dir <blender location> --obj_dir <location of blender objects to read> \\